 Three year olds are always asking why questions.
 Why? why? why?
 As they grow up, they want to know, they want coherent complete answers.

-At our age, we’ve been trained to not really ask why questions–or we’ve forgotten how to ask them.At our age, we've been trained to not really ask why questions--or we've forgotten how to ask… Click To Tweet
+At our age, we’ve been trained to not really ask why questions–or we’ve forgotten how to ask them.At our age, we've been trained to not really ask why questions--or we've forgotten how to ask them.
+What a shame.
+Click To Tweet

 Yet, the ‘Why questions’ are much more important than the ‘what?’ or ‘how?’
 Either we’ve become fixed in our answers and think we know the why’s or we’ve become disillusioned because we haven’t received coherent complete answers from the time we realized that Santa Claus was a fake.